 Bull Rush

-When the tackle is off-balanced, Ware sticks his outside foot in the ground and uses that momentum to get under the tackle and push him back.
+When the tackle is off-balanced, stick your outside foot in the ground and use that momentum to get under the tackle and push him back.

 It’s essential to get the tackle kicking back or getting his shoulders to square to you.